 Manapouri is a hydro power station located in Fiordland National Park in the South Island.
-It is the largest hydro-electric power station in New Zealand and is located underground with the seven (122MW) generating units housed 200m below the lake surface.
-Construction started in 1964 and became fully operational in 1972 when the seventh generating unit was installed.
-In 1998, work began on a second tailrace tunnel and this was completed in 2002.
-The station utilises the 230m drop between the western arm of Lake Manapouri and the Deep Cove branch of Doubtful Sound 10km away to generate electricity.
+It is the largest hydro-electric power station in New Zealand.
+It is located underground with the seven (122MW) generating units housed 200m below the lake surface.
+Construction started in 1964 and the station became fully operational in 1972 when the seventh generating unit was installed.
+In 1998, work began on a second tailrace tunnel which was completed in 2002.
+The station utilises the 230m drop between the Western Arm of Lake Manapouri and Deep Cove in Doubtful Sound 10km away to generate electricity.

 The Manapouri Power Station utilises the storage capacity of both Lake Te Anau and Lake Manapouri via the Te Anau and Manapouri control structures.
 Lake Te Anau is the second largest lake in New Zealand (after Lake Taupo) with an area of 352km2 (Figure 3.3).
-It receives the majority of its inflow from the Fiordland National Park portion of its catchment which has much higher rainfall than the adjacent Southland region.
+It receives the majority of its inflow from the Fiordland National Park portion of its catchment which has much higher rainfall than the adjacent Southland portion.
 Outflow from Lake Te Anau is via the Upper Waiau River which feeds into Lake Manapouri.
-Prior to control the only outflow from Lake Manapouri was via the Lower Waiau River.
+Prior to control, the only outflow from Lake Manapouri was via the Lower Waiau River.